city41/kof94te/README.md

 ## Status

-The hack is complete and very playable in almost all Neo Geo environments (MAME, MiSTer, NeoSD, etc).
-There may be some remaining straggling [issues](https://github.com/city41/kof94te/issues) to fix.
+The hack is complete with no planned additions, 1.4.0 is the final version.

-You can build the rom and try it yourself here: https://neorh.mattgreer.dev
+You can build the rom and try it yourself here: https://neorh.mattgreer.dev/kof94

 A trailer video: https://www.youtube.com/watch?v=LBum6iwyDpk